woutkolkman/spearmasterpearlstorage/README.md

 ### Credits
-Thanks to the modders on the Rain World Discord, their code examples are very usefull.
+Thanks to the modders on the Rain World Discord, their code examples are very useful.
 Join [Rain World](https://discord.gg/rainworld) / [Modding](https://discord.gg/bh8Jzwqes6).
 Also thanks to the [Rain World Modding Wiki](https://rainworldmodding.miraheze.org/), without this site these mods wouldn't exist.

 ### Description